Ain't It Funny (Danny Brown song): Composition

 "Ain't It Funny" is an experimental hip hop song lasting two minutes and fifty seven seconds at a tempo of 114 beats per minute.
 The song's instrumental contains atonal saxophones and a rhythm inspired by no wave, while Brown "raps like he's running out of air" according to Matt McDermott of Resident Advisor.
 Yoh Burgundy of DJBooth felt that "This beat is a monster, ... it sounds like it took bath salts.
 It will probably eat your face if you saw it on the wrong street corner."
 Son Raw of Passion of the Weiss described the song as going "full glam", while Jacob Nierenburg of Stanford Daily wrote that the song "sounds like Brown is backed by a marching band from hell".
-The song contains samples of the song "Wervin'" by Pink Floyd drummer Nick Mason.
+"Ain't It Funny" contains samples of the song "Wervin'" by Pink Floyd drummer Nick Mason.

 Music video

-A music video directed by actor Jonah Hill was premiered on March 28, 2017.
-In the video, Brown stars a fictionalized "Uncle Danny", who struggles with drug addiction, with Gus Van Sant, Joanna Kerns, and Lauren Alice Avery also starring; at the end of the video, personified cough syrup bottles and pill tablets stab and kill Brown.
+A music video directed by actor Jonah Hill was premiered on March 28, 2017, starring Brown as well as Gus Van Sant, Joanna Kerns, Lauren Alice Avery, and Jason Maybaum; the latter is credited as "This Fucking Kid".
+The video parodies early 90s family sitcoms, starring a stereotypical sitcom family with Brown, who plays a fictionalized version of himself named "Uncle Danny".
+Uncle Danny struggles with addiction, but his family and the studio audience laugh at him.
+At the end of the video, a personified cough syrup bottle and Xanax tablet stab and kill Uncle Danny while the audience continues to laugh.
 Michael Nordine of IndieWire compared the video to Full House, describing it as similar to a "bizarre, would-be wholesome sitcom" world.
 Jordan Raup of The Film Stage stated that Hill was "testing out his skills in capturing the [mid-90's] time period" in relation to his then-upcoming directorial debut Mid90s, while Rap-Up's Andres instead compared it to late '80s sitcoms.
 In 2023, Rolling Stone Australia would rank the music video as the 80th greatest hip hop video of all time.